 I was wondering if Yiquan practice can effect Cosmos Palm naturally, as one moves towards the higher level postures.
 Or, could one try to add anything to the Yiquan practice to expedite Cosmos Palm, like adding "Pushing Mountains" to a session, or otherwise try to do an occasional (full) Cosmos Palm exercise session in some alternate days?

 — Dr Pitkanen, UK

 Yiquan practice will affect Cosmos Palm.
-Needless to say, the effect is favorable when Yiquan and Cosmos Pal are practiced correctly, and negative if any one or both are practiced incorrectly.
+Needless to say, the effect is favorable when Yiquan and Cosmos Palm are practiced correctly, and negative effects if any one or both are practiced incorrectly.

 Nevertheless, it is best not to mix the two arts.
 In other words, when you practice Yiquan zhan zhuang, employ Yiquan zhan zhaung techniques and skills, and when you practice Cosmos Palm, employ Cosmos Palm techniques and skills.
 Don't add Yiquan zhan zhuang techniques or skills to Cosmos Palm practice, or vice versa.

 Please take note that Yiquan zhan zhuang and Cosmos Palm are internal arts, not just physical exercise.
 You should learn internal arts from a competent teacher.
 Incorrect practice can cause serious harm, and if you train on your own without the supervision of a competent teacher, it is easy to practice wrongly without your being aware of it.

 I have a relative who has just been diagnosed with a terminal cancer (pancreas, also already spread to liver and perhaps beyond).
 He is 71, and has been very healthy thus far, and has been playing golf a lot for example, but has never done any chi kung.
 Doctors have estimated that he is likely to have about one year left.
 I was wondering if there are any chi kung exercises that could help alleviate his condition.